richardkorneisel/intro-to-python/readme.md

 ### Leading Questions (As Time Permits)
 <details>
 <summary>Checkpoint</summary>
 - What are the main data types in Python?
 What are they in JavaScript?
-How do they work similarly and differently?
+How do they work similarly and differently?</br>
-- Describe the difference between what is truthy/falsey in Python vs JavaScript?***THERE IS NO REVIEW FOR JS AND THIS IS NOT TAUGHT IN PYTHON, DATA TYPES OF PYTHON ARE MISSING***
+- Describe the difference between what is truthy/falsey in Python vs JavaScript?***THERE IS NO REVIEW FOR JS AND THIS IS NOT TAUGHT IN PYTHON, DATA TYPES OF PYTHON ARE MISSING***</br>
 - How would you add a key / value pair to an existing dictionary?
-How is this different from adding a key / value pair to an existing object in JavaScript?
+How is this different from adding a key / value pair to an existing object in JavaScript?</br>
 </details>

 </br>